-Contractors may play Negative Nellies because they want your business, so you may not want to rely on their advice alone.
-However, if your best friend who is handy says the project is a nightmare, you might want to give some thought to his or her words.
+Contractors may play Negative Nellies because they want your business, so don’t rely on their advice alone.
+However, if your best friend who is handy says the project is a nightmare, give some thought to her words.

 3. Your time is limited

-Sometimes, you might be completely capable of finishing a home renovation on your own, but that doesn’t mean you should still attempt the project.
+Even if you are capable of finishing a home renovation on your own, that doesn’t mean you should attempt the project.

-If you already have a full schedule of work and family obligations, how much time are you really going to be able to devote to the renovation?
-And will you really want to live with your kitchen being a construction site for months on end?
-If your answers are “not much” and “no,” then you should call a pro.
+If you already have a full schedule of work and family obligations, how much time are you going to devote to the renovation?
+Will you want to live with your kitchen being a construction site for months on end?
+If your answers are “not much” and “no,” call a pro.

 4. It will be obvious you did it yourself

 It might not matter if the shelves in your closet are crooked or the paint in your bedroom is uneven.
-No one except you and your immediate family will probably see those anyway.
+No one except your immediate family will see those anyway.

-However, if your kitchen cabinets are misaligned, it may be obvious to everyone who walks into your house.
+However, if your kitchen cabinets are misaligned, it may be obvious to everyone who walks into the house.
 Consider who will see the project, the likelihood you’ll mess it up and how embarrassed you’ll be when a visitor notices your mistakes.
-Consider, too, that a visibly botched job — done badly or not to code — can affect the value of your home if you decide to sell it.
-Then, decide whether it’s worth continuing on your own.
+A visibly botched job — done badly or not to code — can affect the value of your home if you decide to sell it.

 5. Major electrical or plumbing work is involved

-There’s really no question that anything involving major electrical or plumbing work needs to be left to the pros.
+Anything involving major electrical or plumbing work needs to be left to pros.

-Poor plumbing could lead to a messy situation and water damage that will end up costing more than what you would have paid to have the job done right in the first place.
-As for electrical, we’re talking possible house fires and putting your family’s safety in jeopardy if you do it wrong.
-In my book, that sort of risk isn’t worth saving a few bucks to do it yourself.
+Poor plumbing could lead to a messy situation and water damage that will end up costing more to fix than you would have paid to have the job done right in the first place.

-6. Serious injury is possibile if something goes wrong
+6. Serious injury is possible if something goes wrong

 Re-shingling a house with a steeply sloped roof comes to mind.
-According to an article by DoItYourself.com, about 170,000 people go to the hospital each year because of injuries related to ladders alone.
+According to an article by DoItYourself.com, each year millions of DIY’ers working on home projects end up going to the hospital.
+About 170,000 people are treated at hospitals every year because of injuries related to ladders alone.

 Another peril is knocking down walls when you’re not sure which beams are supporting the roof.

-What home improvement projects have you completed on your own?
-Would you recommend them to others?
+Which home improvement projects have you completed on your own?
 Tell us in the comments below or on our Facebook page.